South-East Asian theatre of World War II: Allied command structure

 In October 1944, CBI was split into US Forces China Theater (USFCT) and India-Burma Theater (USFIBT).

-On 12 November 1944 Eleventh Army Group redesignated by Allied Land Forces South East Asia (ALFSEA) combining Commonwealth and US forces, with an HQ at Kandy.
+On 12 November 1944 Eleventh Army Group was redesignated by Allied Land Forces South East Asia (ALFSEA) still under SEAC, as it was felt that an inter-Allied command was better than the purely British headquarters.
+Command problems with General Stilwell and his interactions with the U.S. Joint Chiefs of Staff had precipitated the change.
+It combined Commonwealth and US forces, with its headquarters at Kandy.
 On 1 December ALFSEA HQ moved to Barrackpore, India.

 On 15 August 1945 responsibility for the rest of the Dutch East Indies was transferred from the South West Pacific Area to SEAC.

 SEAC was disbanded on 30 November 1946.